 With a gigantic smile on my face, I like to tell people, “this is all his fault.”
 The moment Charlie came into my life everything changed – for better or for worse.

 It was 2007, I was 20 at the time and in college.
 I was working at a local pizza shop and my boss came into work one day complaining that a dog that he had given away had just been given back to him – for the second time.
 This should have been a red flag, but I was young and dumb and felt for the poor dog.
 I was living on my mom’s couch at the time, putting myself through college and going through a major life transition.
 Why not add a dog to the mix?
 (So much sarcasm here.)

 The first time I met Charlie, I couldn’t help but think he was incredibly funny looking.
 I had never met a Boxer before.
 What, just what, is wrong with his face?
 It’s so smushed!

-Unless you’ve been in a similar situation, it’s hard to understand the anxiety and stress dog introductions can be with a dog who is semi unpredictable.
-I never really want to go back to those days again – my pre-dog knowledge days, my total lack of dog behavior understanding days- but in reality, Charlie gave me something that I use every single day with my clients who have pets with behavioral issues and aggressive tendencies.
+It’s because of Charlie that I never gave up trying.
+I always wanted to understand more about what drove his behaviors.
+I wanted to learn how to handle the leash better.
+I wanted to be able to communicate with him better.
+I began volunteering with dogs and ultimately started working with them.
+Before I knew it, I graduated from college and never put my degree to use – I went on to manage a doggie daycare and complete dog training school instead.
+I became and advocate for all dogs and even more importantly- their people.
+Charlie gave me something that I use every single day with my clients who have pets with behavioral issues and aggressive tendencies.
 He gave me the gift of walking in their shoes and knowing what that feels like.
 To live with that fear every single day.
 Every single door knock.
+Every single vet appointment.
 Every single walk down the block.
-So for that Charlie.
-I thank you and even if they don’t know it – so do many of my clients.
+So for that Charlie, I thank you and even if they don’t know it – so do many of my clients.